awsdocs/aws-cdk-guide/doc_source/home.md

 ## Contributing to the AWS CDK<a name="contributing"></a>

-Because the AWS CDK is open source, the team encourages you contribute to make it an even better tool\.
+Because the AWS CDK is open source, the team encourages you to contribute to make it an even better tool\.
 For details, see [Contributing](https://github.com/awslabs/aws-cdk/blob/master/CONTRIBUTING.md)\.

 ## Additional documentation and resources<a name="additional_docs"></a>